-Line A. To figure the total cash wages you paid in 2003 to each household employee, do not count amounts paid to any of the following individuals.
+Line A. To figure the total cash wages you paid in 2004 to each household employee, do not count amounts paid to any of the following individuals.

 - Your spouse. - Your child who was under age 21. - Your parent.
-(But see Exception for Parents below.) - Your employee who was under age 18 at any time during 2003.
+(See Exception for Parents below.) - Your employee who was under age 18 at any time during 2004.
 If the employee was not a student, see Exception for Employees Under Age 18 below.